Eric-Friedman-666/spiir-eric-super-spiir/gstlal-spiir/FEATURE_FLAGS.md

 Generally speaking, feature flags are for hiding features that are not yet stable or well-tested enough to be run in production.

-This means that, usually, running the pipeline in production with a `--feature` enabled should be avoided.
-The exception is if a code freeze occurs when some feature is undergoing final testing/review (but we're confident it works fine).
+Ultimately, it's a goal that the version of the pipeline in production has no `--feature` flags enabled.
+In practice, given the timelines for reviews makes this difficult, we don't regard it as a mistake or failure if the final production configuration has a feature flag enabled.
+Similarly, in rare cases a critical bug might be identified in a feature while the pipeline is running with that feature in production: in such cases it might make more sense to turn the flag off rather than produce, and review, a new pipeline version.

-In that case it might make sense to begin the run with the feature disabled, and turn it on when there has been signoff.
+Nevertheless, it's crucially important that the final proposed production configuration is reviewed and tested thoroughly.

 When the feature is considered stable, has been thoroughly tested, and has completed an LSC review, the `feature` nomenclature should be dropped and the